 Models & Where to Buy

-We ordered them from Amazon and got them 2 days later: Buy from Amazon.
+We ordered them from Amazon and got them 2 days later: Buy on Amazon.

 There are many colors available (black, blue, red, orange, etc.)

 Since they stack together (3.35″ thick), it’s quite easy to find a place to store them.

 Here!
 We didn’t plan for them, but they fit very neatly 🙂

 OK here’s the deal: next time we find a sand pit, we will roll into it 🙂 Wait for it!